RoxieBethyl/DAML/README.md

 #### Done in year 2023-24

 This in repository are the projects and exercises done during this course.
 All the code in this repository is mainly `Python` with a few files in `C++`.
+A brief discription of the main projects done in during this course are listed under [Project Summaries](#project-summaries).

 ## Project Summaries